karma-runner/karma-sauce-launcher/README.md

 ### Example karma-sauce-launcher configs

-For example configs using this launcher (using Travis CI), check out this repo's [karma file](https://github.com/karma-runner/karma-sauce-launcher/tree/master/examples/karma.conf-ci.js), the [karma-sauce-example repo](https://github.com/saucelabs/karma-sauce-example) (which demonstrates how to use Sauce locally), or [AngularJS' Karma config](https://github.com/angular/angular.js/blob/master/karma-shared.conf.js).
+For example configs using this launcher (using Travis CI), check out this repo's [karma file](https://github.com/karma-runner/karma-sauce-launcher/tree/master/examples/karma.conf-ci.js), or [AngularJS' Karma config](https://github.com/angular/angular.js/blob/master/karma-shared.conf.js).

 ### Example results in Sauce Labs
 Version `4.2.0` and lower of this module will give you the following result in Sauce Labs, no matter how many tests you execute.